maksimstw/CS_4650_Hate_Speech_Detection/README.md

 # CS 4650 Hate Speech Detection Project
-Large pretrained language model such as BERTcan  easily  achieve  state-of-the-art  results  inmost natural language processing tasks.
-How-ever, for hate speech detection, many classifiersare sensitive to group identifiers which are onlyhate speech in certain contexts.
-These termswill be over-associated with hate speech, leading to many false positives during classification.
-We proposed a novel regularization technique to resolve this issue
+Large pretrained language models such as BERT can  easily  achieve  state-of-the-art  results  in most natural language processing tasks.
+However, for hate speech detection, many classifiers are sensitive to group identifiers which are only hate speech in certain contexts.
+These terms will be over-associated with hate speech, leading to many false positives during classification.
+We propose a novel regularization technique to resolve this issue.

 ## Datasets
-We selected two public corpora, GHC (Kennedyet al., 2018) and Stormfront (de Gibert et al., 2018), for our experiments.
+We selected three public corpora, GHC (Kennedy et al., 2018), Stormfront (de Gibert et al., 2018) and Latent Hatred (ElSherief et al., 2021), for our experiments.

 To generate `stormfront.tsv`:
 ```